Questions we’re exploring

 1. How does drama evolve when we invite collaboration between artists and educators?

-We believe uniting a teaching artist with a traditional classroom teacher can unlock potential for non-traditional learning.
-When teaching artists stand together what innovative ideas does our collective voice generate?
-When theater education programs collaborate what potential is there for inventive work?
+We believe uniting a teaching artist with a traditional classroom teacher can enhance the growth of both professionals.
+In addition, when teaching artists come together what innovative ideas does our collective voice generate?

 2. How does drama in the classroom change the way students think and learn?

-3. Can Dramatic arts help students realize themselves as creative leaders in their communities?
+3. Can dramatic arts help students recognize their voice and realize themselves as creative leaders in their communities?

 When given the opportunity to expand upon their interest in the arts, do students step into positions of creative leadership?
-Does the intrinsic value of the performing arts increase for students when their voice is heard in the creation of the art they are performing?
-What opportunities to students want when given the avenue to explore their voice in what they can create?
+Does exploring issues of social justice, through theater arts, increase student awareness and promote positive change within their circle of influence?
+What opportunities do students want when given the avenue to explore their voice in what they can create?